ZeroMojoro/CarrierKeeper/ReadMe.md

 The design features a simple screw-top interface for securing the keeper to the cap.

-It can be printed on most printers (231mm max height) with the filament of your choice.
+It can be printed on most printers (231.5mm max height) with the filament of your choice.
 No supports should be necessary, although a brim is highly recommended for some components.
 See below for details.

+There are 3 different size options available for your needs.

+1. The AR-15 sized version fits a standard AR-15/M-16 BCG or a Conversion Bolt with a 22 collar

+2. The Conversion 22 version only fits a Conversion bolt with a 22 collar

+3. The Conversion 556 fits all platforms including an AR-15/M-16, Conversion Bolt with 22 collar or Conversion Bolt with 556 collar

 ## Instructions